dyhes/zulip/docs/git/pull-requests.md

 ## Draft pull requests

-In the Zulip project, we encourage submitting [draft pull requests][github-help-draft-pr] early and often.
+In the Aloha project, we encourage submitting [draft pull requests][github-help-draft-pr] early and often.
 This allows you to share your code to make it easier to get feedback and help with your changes, even if you don't think your pull request is ready to be